Csasaka19/Csasaka19/README.md

-- 👋 Hi, I’m @Csasaka19
-- 👀 I’m interested in coding and football
+ # INTRODUCTION
+ # 👋
+ Hi, my name is Clive Sasaka
+ # 👋

+ # INTERESTS
+ # 👀
+ Coding and programming
+ Chess
+ Football
+ Reading manga and comics
+ Gaming
+ # 👀

+ # CURRENT ACTIVITIES
+ # 🌱
-- 🌱 I’m currently learning applied computer science
+ I’m currently studying at Daystar University for a bachelor's degree in applied computer science Living in Nairobi, Kenya
-- 💞️ I’m looking to collaborate on various git projects
-- 📫 How to reach me any time
--
+ # 🌱

+ # FUTURE PLANS
+  # 💞️
+  To be better in tech and coding
+  To have many useful project repositories on various programming  languages as possible To collaborate on various projects across github
+  # 💞️

+  # MEDIA
+ # 📫
+ Instagram  @ cc_incognitto20
+ Twitter    @ CCIncognitto
+ Email      @ clivesasaka@gmail.com
+ # 📫

 <!---
 Csasaka19/Csasaka19 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.